kevinguo-ed/Argyle-MVP-blog/blog.md

 There are a lot of things happening here so let’s talk about the important items.

 At the top we are declaring our variables (const).
 The first two are loading modules and creating our express app.
 The third is building our http server.
-The fourth is where we integrate Socket.IO into the Express server.
-There are two items we define:
+The fourth is where we integrate Azure's support for Socket.IO into the Express server.

-perMessageDeflate is needed for Socket.IO to run in Azure.
-This is a requirement from Microsoft.
-Without it, it won’t work. cors is to allow clients from any URL to connect.
-You could define the specific web url you want to allow to connect if you would rather.
-NOTE: In almost ALL examples of Express and Socket.IO they assume your website is going to run in the same Express environment.
-That isn’t the real world in my mind.
-In most cases, you have a Socket.IO server and multiple clients connect to it from different locations.
+In order to connect with Socket.IO service on Azure, we need to configure it properly.
+[Refer to this step-by-step guide](https://learn.microsoft.com/azure/azure-web-pubsub/socketio-quickstart) to learn about how to create a Socket.IO resource on Azure and how to get `connectionString`.

 The next section starting with io.on is where we wire up Socket.IO to do something.
 The first section tells us that when someone connects to the server, we are going to write a message to the console log.
 Next we have a disconnect event (i.e. when they close the tab) and in this case we are going to again display a message that the user disconnected.
 Lastly, we have a ‘chat message’ event.
 Here, we do two things.